pete3n/nix-pi/README.md

 connect to on boot to provide SSH access
 * The admin password is set for the admin user which will have sudo privileges
 * SSH keys for the admin user and system will be generated
-* agenix will use the SSH keys tou encrypt the admin password hash and WiFi information so the encrypted age files can be stored in a repo
+* agenix will use the SSH keys to encrypt the admin password hash and WiFi information so the encrypted age files can be stored in a repo
 * The age files are copied to a directory in /run so that Nix can copy them to the nix store for the SD card image